 Both David and Paul have now decided to stand down so the Parish Council would like to invite interested residents to put their names forward for both these impending vacancies.
 The duties are not onerous and further details are available on request.

-If you are interested in volunteering for either post, please contact Geoff West, Chair, Keevil Parish Council 01380 870425 firstname.lastname@example.org.
+If you are interested in volunteering for either post, please contact Geoff West, Vice-Chair, Keevil Parish Council 01380 870425 firstname.lastname@example.org.

 - NHW Co-ordinator role description Keevil Neighbourhood Watch Co-ordinator Role Description,

 - CEV role description Keevil Community Emergency Volunteer Role Description